Eau Claire Marathon

 The Eau Claire Marathon is an annual marathon that takes place in Eau Claire, Wisconsin in the United States.
 The race starts and finishes at Phoenix Park and features views of the Chippewa River.
-In 2023, RaceRaves announced the Eau Claire was the best marathon in Wisconsin based on feedback they received.
+In 2023 and 2025, RaceRaves announced the Eau Claire was the best marathon in Wisconsin based on feedback they received.
 Similarly, the half marathon accompanying the Eau Claire Marathon received similar honors in 2024.

 The Eau Claire Marathon is credited with boosting tourism to the city of Eau Claire.
+In 2025, the Eau Claire Marathon generated $5.4 million dollars for the local community.